mongodb/mongodb-kubernetes-operator/.github/ISSUE_TEMPLATE/bug_report.md

  - `kubectl describe` output
  - yaml definitions for your objects (for instance replica-set)
  - The operator logs
- - Below we are assuming the database pods of your replicasets are named `mongo`.
+ - Below we are assuming your replicasets database pods is named `mongo`.
 For instance:
 ```
 ❯ k get pods
 NAME      READY   STATUS    RESTARTS   AGE